Can MMT and Developmental Monetary Architecture Be Enshrined in a Constitution?

 In many Global North states, long-standing Social Contract Ratio (SCR) parity or conditions exceeding parity allowed forms of Monetary Architecture for Development Transformation (MA for DT) to become progressively normalized and institutionally embedded to the point of appearing almost as entitlements of modern statehood itself.

 In many Global South states, sovereign spending capacity coexists with weak infrastructure, limited industrial transformation, institutional distrust, chronic dollarization, and persistent developmental fragmentation.
 The problem is therefore not merely insufficient fiscal capacity.
 It is the absence of constitutional mechanisms capable of protecting monetary sovereignty from elite capture, external dependency, and weak developmental allocation.
+This concern echoes the constitutional political economy tradition developed by James M. Buchanan.
+Through Public Choice Theory, Buchanan challenged the assumption that governments automatically act in the public interest, while his Leviathan framework, developed with Gordon Tullock, suggested that governments naturally tend toward expansion in taxation, spending, and administrative control unless constrained by constitutional rules.
+Constitutional design therefore becomes more than a legal framework.
+It serves as an institutional safeguard capable of aligning state incentives with broader developmental objectives while limiting the diversion of sovereign capacity toward narrow political interests.
 Monetary sovereignty cannot survive on currency issuance alone.
 It requires constitutional structures capable of linking sovereign expenditure to visible developmental transformation and long-term social legitimacy.

 The broader implication for Global South MMT is therefore straightforward.
 The future of monetary sovereignty may depend less on proving that sovereign spending is technically possible and more on demonstrating how states can constitutionally organize monetary systems that remain socially legitimate, developmentally productive, and institutionally resilient over time.